Y12 Work Experience students are working in the lab

 Completing your application

-Once you are logged in you will need to start a new application.
+• Subjects: Once you are logged in you will need to start a new application.
 As part of the application form you will need to tell us about your school, the subjects you are currently studying and the course(s) you plan to study post-16.
-Although the form will force you to include English, Maths and Science for Key Stage 4 (GCSE or equivalent) and ask you if you are planning on studying specific STEM subjects post-16, you do need to tell us about all the subjects you are studying at school.
+Although the form will force you to include English, Maths and Science for Key Stage 4 (GCSE or equivalent) and ask you if you are planning on studying specific STEM subjects post-16, you also need to tell us about all the subjects you are studying at school.
 Please use the 'Other subjects' section to add this information.
+We require a minimum of 8 GCSEs.

-Please take care to ensure you select the correct programme when using the drop-down options.
-Some of our programmes have similar names, so it is important to double-check.
+• Outreach Programme: Please take care to ensure you select the correct programme when using the drop-down options.
+Some of our programmes have similar names, so it is important to double-check and select the correct programme, for example, Year 12 Work Experience Programme.

 References